Riding Historic Route 66 on Motorcycle

 ![]() Motorcycle rider stopping for a photo op in the middle of Route 66 |

-A variety of motorcycle rental plans are available, such as those from Eaglerider Motorcycle Rentals.
+A variety of motorcycle rental plans and guided tours are available, such as those from Eaglerider Motorcycle Rentals.
 These are excellent plans for those traveling from Europe, Australia or other countries to ride on Route 66.

 Out West, your motorcycle can be picked up at a number of rental locations in Nevada, California, Arizona, New Mexico and Texas.
 If you are starting your Route 66 trip further north, motorcycle pickup locations in Illinois are available.